arcee-ai/mergekit/docs/create_a_merge_method.md

 The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings. `dtype` selects the input representation used for merging;
 adapters may apply this explicit cast during loading, before device transfer, to reduce memory and transfer costs.
-Without `dtype`, per-group promotion still happens in the common method call.
-Raw-PyTorch loaders cast only floating inputs, preserving non-floating buffers for exact comparison.
-Equal buffers are copied without casting; differing buffers are rejected. `out_dtype` applies only to merged outputs.
 Both `merge_tensors` and direct method calls accept the same dtype options and use the same promotion policy.
 Algorithm parameters go in the `parameters` mapping, separately from dtype and packing controls; no algorithm parameter names are reserved.